Who Is This Article Written For?

 If you pour your passion, skill, and talent into building something special as a business, this post is for you.

-If you are selling – or hope to sell – products that you personally make, then this post is for you.
+If you are selling or marketing artisan products and are looking for tips to help grow your business, this post is for you.

-For context sake, I’m writing this article during the impact of a global pandemic.
-It’s June 2020 and a Coronavirus labeled Covid-19 has wrecked economies and businesses like nothing I’ve ever witnessed.
+For context’s sake, I’m writing this article during the impact of a global pandemic.
+It’s June 2020, and a Coronavirus labeled Covid-19 has wrecked economies and businesses like nothing I’ve ever witnessed.

-Though the context and individual situations may vary, the content of those conversations are pretty similar across the board.
+Though the context and individual situations may vary, those conversations’ content is pretty similar across the board.

 I’m hoping to summarize the most valuable stuff from those conversations into the advice that follows.

 I hope it helps in some small way to make your journey a positive and profitable one.